tudelft3d/website/opendata/noise3d/index.md

 This is an ongoing project (started in 2017).
 A more detailed project description can be found [here]({{ "/projects/noise3d/" | prepend: site.baseurl  }})

-On this site we publish the current version (i.e. 0.2) of the data to provide the posisbility to test the data and send us feedback.
+On this site we publish the current version (i.e. 0.2) of the data to provide the possibility to test the data and send us feedback.

 # Feedback